m-rosinsky/developer-qual/python/01_DataTypes/tutorials/05_FormatStrings.md

 ```

 That looks better.
 The `:` operator here tells the f-string to look for some formatting instructions.
 And `.2f` tells it that we should always print 2 decimal places of a `float`.

+There are plenty more things we can do to format values based on our requirements with f-strings and the `:` operator.
+But we'll leave those as an exercise to the reader if they wish to explore this concept more.

+## Exercises

+Check out `exercise_d.py` to get some reps in with format strings!